 where $S_{0} = S(\{ \hat{Y}_{j} \} )$ is a constant.
-Now, we can compare $S^{\mathscr B}(A)$ with $S^{\mathscr B}(B)$.
-The additive feature in Eq.~(\ref{eq:SBeqSAplus0}) is brought about by the property of frozen coordinates: the constraint on $Y_{j}$ is so strong that the change in $Y_{j}$ is completely decoupled to other TCs $\{ X_{j} \}$.
-When the constraint that fixes the value $\hat{Y}_{j}$ of $j$th component is adiabatically removed, a spontaneous change is induced unless the initial state happens to be in equilibrium.
-The new equilibrium state $A'$ has a different value $Y_{j}'$ for this component.
-The adiabatic removal of a constraint is an irreversible process, so that an entropy production occurs by $S_{\rm prod}=S(Y_{j}')-S(\hat{Y}_{j})$.
+The comparison between $S^{\mathscr B}(A)$ and $S^{\mathscr B}(B)$ is now well defined, since both entropies are expressed in the same state space.
+The additive feature in Eq.~(\ref{eq:SBeqSAplus0}) follows from the definition of frozen coordinates: the constraint on $Y_{j}$ is sufficiently strong that the change in $Y_{j}$ is completely decoupled to other TCs $\{ X_{j} \}$.
+If the constraint fixing the value $\hat{Y}_{j}$ of $j$th component is adiabatically removed, a spontaneous change is induced unless the initial state happens to be in equilibrium.
+The system then relaxes to a new equilibrium state $A'$, characterized by a different value $Y_{j}'$.
+Because thes adiabatic removal of a constraint is an irreversible process, entropy is produced: $S_{\rm prod}=S(Y_{j}')-S(\hat{Y}_{j})$.

-Let us consider the special property of frozen coordinates for solids.
-In this case, the fact that the TCs are not continuous variables must be taken into consideration: the equilibrium position $\bar{\bf R}_{j}$ is a discrete variable.
-The equilibrium states of a solid are presented by any of the discrete points in the $3 N_{\rm at}$ dimensional space ${\mathscr A}=(U, \{ \bar{\bf R}_{j}^{K} \} )$.
-Because any pair of two configurations is separated by the energy barrier, transitions between them become inhibited as $T$ decreases.
-At sufficiently low $T$, a solid freezes at a certain configuration, say, $K=1$.
-Only $\{ \bar{\bf R}_{j}^{1} \}$ are active coordinates: they have phonon contributions.
-Let us denote the thermodynamic space spanned by the active coordinates as ${\mathscr A} = (U, \{ \bar{\bf R}_{j}^{1} \})$.
+Let us consider the special role of frozen coordinates in solids.
+In this context, it is essential to recognize that the TCs are not continuous variables.
+The equilibrium positions $\bar{\bf R}_{j}$ form a discrete set.
+The equilibrium states of a solid are represented by discrete points in the $3 N_{\rm at}$ dimensional space ${\mathscr A}=(U, \{ \bar{\bf R}_{j}^{K} \} )$.
+Any two configurations are separated by the energy barrier.
+As $T$ decreases, transitions between them become increasingly inhibited.
+At sufficiently low $T$, the solid becomes trapped in a certain configuration, say, $K=1$.
+Only $\{ \bar{\bf R}_{j}^{1} \}$ remain active coordinates: they have phonon contributions.
+Let us denote the thermodynamic state space spanned by the active coordinates as ${\mathscr A} = (U, \{ \bar{\bf R}_{j}^{1} \})$.

-{\bf Definition 6: Active configuration}
+{\bf Definition 8: Active configuration}